 Others of us have been so abused, neglected, and rejected that we don’t know what to do with our emotions.
 There is anger, bitterness, sadness.
 We want to know why it is so hard for us to be loved.
 We are convinced that if there is a God, He must hate us, or maybe there just isn’t a God after all.

 Others of us may feel like we have it all together.
 We may have a job, a career, wealth, or success, but when we look in the mirror we are terrified at the idea that we may not be as important as we think.
 We may just be a speck in a cosmic universe that at one point will be extinguished as easily as putting out a candle.

 Jesus is the One that can mend those broken pieces even in the midst of the struggle and confusion.
 He is the One that can show us our worth.
 He is the One that can define our purpose.
 He is the One who can help us look in the mirror and walk away assured of our relevance.Jesus is the One who can help us look in the mirror and walk away assured of our relevance.
 Click To Tweet

 How Does Jesus Heal and Restore?

 I wish that I could give a simple answer.
 I wish that I was intelligent enough to explain it better.
 But I fear there is no adequate explanation other than to say, He just does.
 Isn’t that what we would expect from the One that is the Son of God?
-Why, as limited beings, should we think we can explain the only One that can do the impossible?
+Why, as limited beings, do we think we can explain the only One who can do the impossible?